-Provides an introduction to the concept of human disease and the pathophysiological mechanisms underlying the causes.
-Students will be provided with an introduction to pathophysiology of the immune, nervous, endocrine, skeletal, gastrointestinal, renal, vascular and respiratory systems.
+This course provides an introduction to the concept of human disease and the pathophysiological mechanisms underlying the causes.
+Students will be provided with an introduction to pathophysiology of the immune, endocrine, circulatory, respiratory, gastrointestinal, musculoskeletal, renal and nervous systems.
 Associated pathologies of these systems will be introduced and explored.

 1. Develop an understanding of the concept of human disease.